 I think we can all agree that the sudden barrage of new rules set by the government on haulage and freight forwarding companies to protect the environment didn’t give the road transport sector enough consideration.
 These regulations threaten to put city logistics out of business.
-However, a few industry heroes have voiced their concerns and have come up with a plan to champion the cause for haulage firms and protect their city transport contracts.
+However, a few industry heroes have voiced their concerns and have come up with a plan to champion the cause for haulage firms and protect their city HGV contracts.

 The Way Forward Plan

 The FTA, RHA, BVRLA, and NFDA have joined forces to ensure that HGVs aren’t priced out of operating in cities.
 They’ve met with several MPs to discuss their six-point plan.
 The Way Forward plan will support clean air zone regulations, while also giving haulage companies the time to gradually invest in cleaner vehicles and make their operations more environmentally friendly.
 It also suggests a smarter way to use roads to avoid congestion.

 Gary Keaney, chief executive of BVRLA knows that haulage companies can reach the government’s air quality target but added that we need financial support to upgrade our fleets and decrease the carbon footprint of our operations.

 Sue Robinson, who is the director of the NFDA, also argued that a progressive plan was the best way forward.
 It would allow haulage companies the time to improve their fleets by trading in polluting diesel HGVs for cleaner Euro-6 or Euro-5 trucks.